 I am talking about the movement ending the use of the r-word.
 Retard.
 Retarded.
-You know how I feel about it.
 It is more than a word.
 It is a classification labeling people who do not deserve the label.
-It is a word that minimizes the vast accomplishments that Tessa and others make each and every day.
+It is a word that minimizes the vast accomplishments that my daughter and others make each and every day.

-I am not stripping anyone of their first amendment rights (yeah, I have heard that one before).
-I am challenging people to better for others and for themselves.
+I am not stripping anyone of their first amendment rights (because, yes, I have heard that one before).
+I am challenging people to be better for others and for themselves.

 Why?
-Because we need a reminder to be considerate, courteous and polite.
-It might not mean anything to some people, but to many others it does.
+Because we need a reminder to be considerate, courteous, compassionate and polite.
+It might not mean anything to some people, but to many others–like me–it does.

 This world places limits on people with intellectual disabilities and challenges them to rise above.
 Yet those who place the limits fail to stick around for the good part.
 Not only do they rise above, they soar far above the expectations.
 They conform to the standards of everyday life.
 They persevere.
 They do it all, but the word still exists.
 It is still used.
 It is still hurtful.